expra-frankfurt/wise25/_sources/content/poster.md

   <img alt="" src="../_static/visual-guidance2.png" width="45%">
 </p>

-### Read me – ensuring readability & comprehensibility <small>([ISEK, 2014](https://www.isek.uzh.ch/dam/jcr:00000000-3970-ccc5-ffff-ffffdfb6e2d2/Poster2014.pdf); [Studierwerkstatt an der Universität Bremen, o.
-D.](https://www.uni-bremen.de/fileadmin/user_upload/sites/studierwerkstatt/Leitfaden_wissenschaftliche_Poster_erstellen.pdf))</small>
+### Read me – ensuring readability & comprehensibility
+<small>Based on ISEK, 2014; Studierwerkstatt an der Universität Bremen, o.
+D.</small>

 The aim is for viewers to grasp a lot at a glance with minimal reading.
-The less text required for understanding, the clearer your poster will be ([Burkhardt et al., 2017](https://www2.tuhh.de/zll/wp-content/uploads/2017_Das_wissenschaftliche_Poster_website.pdf); [ISEK, 2014](https://www.isek.uzh.ch/dam/jcr:00000000-3970-ccc5-ffff-ffffdfb6e2d2/Poster2014.pdf)).
+The less text required for understanding, the clearer your poster will be (Burkhardt et al., 2017; ISEK, 2014).

 - content reduction: condense information to core statements & highlight results
 - text vs. image ratio: rule of thumb = 50% images & 50% text